-The Group will endeavour to meet four times a year with the Practice and will hold an informal
+The Group presently meets twice a year with the Practice and will hold informal

 Organisation of the Group

-- The Group’s activities will be organised by a Committee of invited members, a Chair, and
+- The Group’s activities will be organised by a Committee of invited members, a Chair and a Secretary.

 - Administrative assistance will be provided by staff at the Practice.